eoyewobi/sre_challenge/README.md

 ```
 This returns the service along with ips of the servers

-Once the server is operational, you can run the following commands using the main.py file and stating the port using port flag --port
+Once the server is operational, you can run the following commands using the main.py file and stating the port using port flag

 ```commandline
 get-status